ektanarkhede/ML-project-/README.md

 The extensive health datasets, such as NFHS, can be effectively analyzed by machine learning models, particularly those based on ensemble methods.
 The findings indicate that levels of income and education are still two primary indicators of nutrition and health results, making data-informed initiatives in public health policy critically important

+Conclusion:

-Conclusion: This project applied various machine learning approaches to important health and nutrition indicators using the NFHS dataset in India.
-Among all models fitted, the Random Forest Classifier performed best, perfectly learning the complex relationships between socioeconomic variables and health.
+This project applied different machine learning methods to selected health and nutrition indicators using the NFHS dataset in India.
+Among all models fitted, the Random Forest Classifier was the best, perfectly learning the complex relationships between socio-economic variables and health.
 The analysis made it quite clear that several factors were highly influential in health outcomes: maternal education, household income level, and access to health care.
-In sum, this study should demonstrate how data-driven approaches inform public health interventions and evidence-based policy decisions.
+All in all, this study should present how data-driven approaches inform public health interventions and evidence-based policy decisions.

 National Family Health Survey is carried out by the Ministry of Health and Family Welfare, Government of India. accessible through https://main.mohfw.gov.in India Data Portal is the official open data platform of the country.
 Available at https://indiadataportal.com L. Breiman, 2001.
 Machine Learning, 45(1), 5–32; Random Forests.
 DOI: https://doi.org/10.1023/A:1010933404324 F. Pedregosa and colleagues.
 2011.
 Scikit-learn: Python for Machine Learning.
 Machine Learning Research Journal, 12, 2825–2830. available at: https://scikit-learn.org Documentation of Python Data Visualization Libraries: Seaborn and Matplotlib. available at https://matplotlib.org and https://seaborn.pydata.org World Health Organization.
 Health-related Social Determinants.